-For the most recent update of the GSoD Indices (v7, 2023), Version 13 of the Varieties of Democracy (V-Dem) data set, released in the Spring of 2023, was used.
+For the most recent update of the GSoD Indices (v9, 2025), Version 15 of the Varieties of Democracy (V-Dem) data set, released in March 2025, was used.
 Updated versions of the Civil Liberties Dataset (CLD), the Lexical Index of Electoral Democracy (LIED) and the Media Freedom Dataset were obtained directly from the authors.
-The International Country Risk Guide (ICRG)

-data set was purchased.
-For the remaining fifteen data sets (see Table A.1), the versions available online were downloaded during March-May 2023.
-Since the CIRIGHTS, Polity5 and Political Terror Scale data sets had not been updated by that time, missing scores for 2020 to 2022 (as needed) were added by International IDEA staff based on the Human Rights Reports of the U.S. State Department and in close consultation with the academic advisors of the GSoD Report.
+The International Country Risk Guide (ICRG) data set was purchased.
+For the remaining 17 data sets (see Table A.1), the versions available online were downloaded during March-May 2025.
+Since the Polity5 and Political Terror Scale data sets had not been updated by that time, missing scores for 2020 to 2024 (as needed) were added by International IDEA staff and consultants following the coding procedures published by the original authors.
 A copy of the downloaded data was archived for future reference.
 The next step in the procedure was to prepare the data to enable the indicators to be consolidated into a single data set.

 Note: Examples of the syntax (code) included in this Guide are provided only for those steps that involve the actual computation of the GSoD Indices.
-The data cleaning procedure can be carried out in multiple ways, primarily using R.
+The data cleaning procedures can be carried out in multiple ways.